adversarial-fi/quickflips/README.md

 ![pepe](https://github.com/adversarial-fi/quickflips/assets/168155085/de008f96-f1e2-418d-8730-3e490a04c4fd)
 # Quick Flips: Motion tracker for Base addresses.

 Does that wallet have motion or are they a brokie?
-Now you can know make sense of blockchain data.
+Now you can know by making sense of blockchain data.

 ### How does it work